ProsperWorks/redis-ick/README.md

 ### Scalability

-Ick supports only a single consumer: there is only one producer set for the two-phase pop protocol.
+Ick supports only a single consumer: there is only one consumer set.

 If your application need more than one consumer for throughput or other reasons, you should shard across multiple Icks, each with one